Not the destination but the traveler

 Visit the iconic Devils Tower, an undeniable landmark.

-Trek to the Legendary Devils Tower National Monument
+Trek To the Legendary Devils Tower National Monument

 Many millennia ago, a most curious wonder thrust itself from the molten depths of Earth…a giant tree stump made of stone.
 Today, this stump is known as the Devils Tower, standing tall amid the mixed grass prairies and ponderosa pine forests of Wyoming.
 Dedicated by President Theodore Roosevelt on September 24, 1906, the Devils Tower is, in fact, the first National Monument of the United States.